Taseko Mines: Reserves

+The operation is planned as a large open-pit copper and gold mine, with projected annual production of 108 million pounds of copper and 247,000 ounces of gold over a 20-year mine life, at an estimated cost of approximately $800 million.

-In 2009, proven reserves for the mine were 481 million tonnes 0.46 gram per tonne of gold and 0.26 per cent copper.
-Probable reserves were estimated at 350 million tonnes grading 0.35 gram per tonne of gold and 0.18 per cent of copper (based on a $5.50 net smelter return cut-off).
+In 2009, proven reserves for the mine were estimated at 481 million tonnes, grading 0.46 grams per tonne of gold and 0.26 percent copper.
+Probable reserves were estimated at 350 million tonnes, grading 0.35 grams per tonne of gold and 0.18 percent copper, based on a $5.50 net smelter return cut-off.